Thinking About Taking Money From Your 401(k)? Here’s What You Should Know

 A 401(k) is a company-sponsored investment account designed to help you save money for retirement — and it gets you a tax break today, too.
 You set up a portion of your wages, usually expressed as a percentage of your overall salary, to be automatically deposited, or “deferred,” to your 401(k).

-Then, you invest the assets and allow them to grow on the market, slowly but surely building up your nest egg you need to eventually throw in the towel.
-(Oh, and you won’t pay income taxes on those funds until you take them out, either!)
+Then, you invest the assets and allow them to grow on the market, slowly but surely building up your nest egg.
+You won’t pay income taxes on those funds until you take them out.

 The really cool thing about 401(k)s is that, unlike many other retirement accounts, your employer can also make contributions — and many employers do, up to a certain percentage of your wages.

-This is called an “employer match,” and it basically means free money: For every dollar you defer up to the designated percentage, your employer will put in another, which is a super-easy way to increase your retirement savings.
+This is called an “employer match,” and it basically means free money: For every dollar you defer up to the designated percentage, your employer will put in the same, which is a super-easy way to increase your retirement savings.

-Now let’s talk about how to access your contributions — and capital gains — after you invest them.
+Now let’s talk about how to access your contributions — and earnings — after you invest them.

 A 401(k) withdrawal is known, in IRS-speak, as a distribution.
 And there are very specific rules regarding when distributions can be made.

-In general, you won’t be able to take money out of your 401(k) — at least, not without incurring a penalty — until one of the following things happens:
+In general, you won’t be able to take money out of your 401(k) without incurring a 10% penalty and owing taxes unless:

-- You die (?), in which case the distributions are made to a beneficiary.
+- You die and the distribution is made to your beneficiary.

 You can also take early withdrawals, known as “hardship distributions,” from your 401(k) if you can demonstrate you’re under certain types of serious financial burden.